Chart Color Schemes

 Georgetown is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Georgetown's dwelling structures, as per the latest Census, consisted of 85.5% houses and 14.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 70.5% houses and 29.5% other dwellings.
-Home ownership in Georgetown stood at 27.0%, with mortgaged dwellings at 42.6% and rented ones at 30.4%.
-The median monthly mortgage repayment was $2,000, above Non-Metro NSW's average of $1,962.
-The median weekly rent figure in Georgetown was $423, compared to Non-Metro NSW's $400.
-Nationally, Georgetown's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Georgetown's dwelling structures, as per the latest Census, were 85.5% houses and 14.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro NSW had 70.5% houses and 29.5% other dwellings.
+Home ownership in Georgetown was at 27.0%, with the rest being mortgaged (42.6%) or rented (30.4%).
+The median monthly mortgage repayment was $2,000, higher than Non-Metro NSW's average of $1,962.
+The median weekly rent in Georgetown was $423, compared to Non-Metro NSW's $400.
+Nationally, Georgetown's mortgage repayments were above the Australian average of $1,863, and rents were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing